On this page

 We are happy to answer any questions you have about your records.

-If we are the right place for your claim and you are comfortable continuing through the process, your claim will be added to the queue for an assessment.
+If we are the right place for your claim and you are comfortable continuing through the process, your claim will be added to the queue for claim review.

-We currently have a number of claims waiting to be assessed.
-We generally try to assess older claims first, so there is some wait for an assessment.
+We currently have a number of claims waiting to be reviewed.
+We generally try to review older claims first, so there may be some wait for a claim review.

-Rapid payments are an optional way to settle your claim with the Ministry quickly and without the need for a full assessment.
+Rapid payments are an optional way to settle your claim with the Ministry quickly and without the need for an individual claim review.

-We will appoint an assessor to assess your claim.
-The assessor is external to the Ministry.
+We will appoint a claim reviewer to review your claim.
+They are external to the Ministry.

-You can also bring along any documentation you have if you think this information will help the assessor.
+You can also bring along any documentation you have if you think this information will help the reviewer.
+(You can share documentation before your meeting too.)

-The assessor will consider the information you share with them, as well as any other relevant material we have find, such as documentation from the school.
-The assessor will review all of this information to consider the merits of your claim.
+The reviewer will consider the information you share with them, as well as any other relevant material we find, such as documentation from the school.
+The reviewer will go over all of this information to consider the merits of your claim.

 If you don’t think you can manage a meeting or would prefer not to have one, we can discuss alternative arrangements with you.